hpe-dev-incubator/hpe-dev-portal/content/blog/chif-driver-not-found.md

 ![Unsuccessful in-band GET from laptop](/img/unsuccessfulinbandgetinwinlaptop.png "Unsuccessful in-band GET from laptop")

-### In-band Python script
+### In-band Python scripts

-The `blobstore://.` URL can be used as well in Redfish client Python scripts based upon the [HPE python-ilorest-library](https://github.com/HewlettPackard/python-ilorest-library) to perform in-band management operations.
+The `blobstore://.` URL can be used as well in Redfish Python scripts based upon the [HPE python-ilorest-library](https://github.com/HewlettPackard/python-ilorest-library) to perform in-band management operations.
 Such programs will have the same behavior as iLOrest since iLOrest uses as well this HPE Python Redfish library.

 In the following picture you can see the execution in a virtual machine, of the [get_ilo_ip.py](https://github.com/HewlettPackard/python-ilorest-library/blob/master/examples/Redfish/get_ilo_ip.py) python example from this HPE library configured for in-band management.